agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 ```

 ## Schema Pre-Processing
 The schema's processed by msm can be any valid mongoDB schema.
 However the tool provides several schema pre-processing directives that can be used to introduce reusable custom types, or enumerations more easily.
-These Directives are msm type descriptions that take the place of a bson type attribute in your schema.
+These Directives are msm type descriptions that take the place of a bsonType attribute in your schema.
 During pre-processing these msm type properties are replaced with the appropriate bson schema components.

 Schema file names are 3-element version specific, that is to say if the collection configuration file has a collection name of ``sample`` and a collection version of ``1.2.3.4`` the tool will look for a schema file with the name ``sample-1.2.3.json`` and use ``"version": 4``of the system enumerations when processing the schema.